 Assign someone they trust to help dress them and be by their side especially if mom or dad is in the bridal party.
 Most likely parents will have an activity to keep them occupied, but it's always a nice gesture to offer an activity box while they wait.

 Kids' clothing can be an opportunity to bring in playful colors or accessories to your bridal party.
 If they’ll wear it, trying fun items like suspenders, bow ties, accent sashes, or colored footwear are great ways to coordinate with the rest of the bridal party and make a cute statement.
 A fun trend lately is to dress the minis just like the bridal party -- so taking the bridesmaids' dresses and having a mini version made to look just like them, or having the ring bearer in a mini suit with the same accessories as the guys (if you're taking a traditional route).
 Some more fun ideas are to incorporate flowers more into the look, props like custom signs, things to do down the aisle, or even custom graphic tees under suits to give the crowd a good laugh!

 We strongly encourage well-timed bathroom breaks, strategic snack times (including non-staining and easy to eat foods while dressed), and consistent water breaks.
 Right before professional pics start or their walk down the aisle are great times for all these things!
 Hint: Kids get messy.
-Keep our stain removing wipes close!
+Keep our Emergency Stain Rescue and Silk and Clean stain removing wipes close!